Kestrel of Bahji is the first half of this site. It is a gallery of some of my photographs. I will add new ones regularly.

 The theme of this sculpture is world unity, the most pressing need of this age.
 It is a sculpture, not a model railroad bridge, although it could carry a variety of model trains.
 The intention is different.
 It will be about 35 metres long.
 The towers will be about 3.7 metres tall.
 Most of the metalwork—the steel parts of the towers, the span, and the metal part of the anchorages—have been made.
 They are waiting for a site and funding.

 This is an early drawing.
 At that time I modelled the East Tower, the one on the viewer’s left, on the Brooklyn Bridge.
-Since then, it changed a lot (see painting below).
+Since then, it changed a lot (see the image above).

 East Tower